manetu/policyengine/docs/docs/concepts/policies.md

 }
 ```

 The GRANT Override (positive value) is essential for public endpoints that have no JWT—without it, the identity phase would always deny them.
-See [Tri-Level Policies](/concepts/policy-conjunction#tri-level) for complete semantics, return value meanings, and usage guidance.
+See [Tri-Level Policies](#tri-level) below for complete semantics, return value meanings, and usage guidance.

 ## Policy Inputs